-Considering the varying computing capacities of end-edge-cloud systems within SGIN, we propose to partition the neural network into multiple cascading sub-models, categorized as head, middle, and tail sub-models, as illustrated in Fig. \ref{fig:progressive_inference}.
-To reduce E2E latency, the inference process can be terminated early at any sub-model using an intermediate classifier, thereby avoiding the need to complete the entire model computation.
+To reduce E2E latency, the inference process can be terminated early at any sub-model using an intermediate classifier, thus avoiding the need to complete the entire model computation.
 However, this comes at the cost of reduced inference accuracy \cite{9955582}.
 As a result, inference tasks can propagate different nodes according to their quality of service (QoS) requirements.
-Considering task request probability from the ground, model placement, and routing can be studied in Fluid AI systems.
-Since the cascaded model placement remains unchanged for a certain period, the average inference accuracy/latency during this time window is determined by the satellites' mobility patterns.
-For this reason, the mobility of satellite nodes greatly complicates the accuracy-latency tradeoff in space-ground fluid inference, distinguishing the design from the terrestrial counterpart.
+Considering task request probability from the ground, model placement and routing can be studied in fluid AI systems.
+Since the cascaded model placement remains unchanged for a certain period, the average inference accuracy/latency during this time window is determined by the satellites’ mobility patterns.
+For this reason, the mobility of satellite nodes greatly complicates the accuracy-latency tradeoff in space–ground fluid inference, distinguishing the design from its terrestrial counterpart.

 Another key design issue is to formulate an inference task (model) migration problem.
-Specifically, to maximize the task completion rate, both horizontal and vertical task migration can be conducted in a fluid-like manner, i.e., either migrating models over inter-satellite links or between ground stations and satellites.
-The former aims to balance the communication-computing workload across satellites.
-The latter dynamically controls the inference offloading to either distant cloud centers or nearby visible satellites by comparing offloading latency and migration costs.
+More specifically, to maximize the task completion rate, both horizontal and vertical task migration can be conducted in a fluid-like manner—that is, migrating models either over inter-satellite links or between ground stations and satellites.
+The former aims to balance the communication-computing workload across satellites, while the latter dynamically controls the inference offloading to either distant cloud centers or nearby visible satellites by comparing offloading latency and migration costs.